martapienkosz/interactivemedia/midtermProject/README.md

 ![alt-text](https://github.com/martapienkosz/interactivemedia/blob/master/midtermProject/Media/midtermProject.gif)

-Developments: Could a player choose a charcter at the very begining?
+Developments: Could a player choose a character at the very begining?

 ### Step 7: Choose a character to play with